Jamiul Futuh

 The Jamiul Futuh, officially known as the Jāmi'ul Futūh, and also known as The Indian Grand Masjid and the Shahre Mubarak Grand Mosque, is a Shafi‘i Sunni mosque, located in Markaz Knowledge City, in the Kozhikode district of the state of Kerala, in the south of India.
-It is the largest mosque in Kerala and can accommodate up to 25000 worshippers.
-The congregation was founded by Sheikh Abubakr Ahmad, the Grand Mufti of India, and welcomed its first visitors in September 2022.
+It is the largest mosque in Kerala and can accommodate up to 25,000 worshippers.
+It was founded by Sheikh Abubakr Ahmad, the Grand Mufti of India, and officially opened in September 2022.

 The congregation is led by Imam Dr. Muhammed Abdul Hakkim Azhari.

 Overview

-The Jāmi'ul Futūh is an architectural masterpiece that stands as a tribute to India's rich culture and heritage, showcasing the captivating Indo-Saracenic Revival architectural style.
-Jamiul Futuh provides a spiritual haven where Muslims can worship, fostering a sense of unity and devotion.
-The grounds of Jami'ul Futuh also contain a madrasa, that provides a centre of education and a variety of Islamic courses and classes to enhance the knowledge and understanding of Islam among both children and adults.

 The mosque has influences of Abbasid, Mughal, Moroccan, and Ottoman architectural elements, and it follows the green building concept.
-Jami'ul Futuh is a spiritual enclave that falls under the meta-project Malabar Cultural Center, that combines a research library, the Office of the Grand Mufti of India, and a cultural heritage museum.
+It consists of a research library, the Office of the Grand Mufti of India, and a cultural heritage museum.
 The building site covers 9 acres and is surrounded by a 4 acres green belt and a 72000 sqft rooftop garden.

 The mosque grounds contain a relic, believed by Muslims to be a hair of the Islamic prophet Muhammad.
 The name of the mosque comes from the Arabic word shahre, meaning hair, and mubarak, meaning blessed.

 Founder

-Sheikh Abubakr Ahmad is a highly respected Islamic scholar and community leader, pivotal in the growth and development of the Muslim community in Kerala, India.
+Sheikh Abubakr Ahmad is an Islamic scholar and community leader, pivotal in the growth and development of the Muslim community in Kerala.

-His distinguished service includes holding the position of General Secretary of the All-India Muslim Scholars Association and serving as the Chancellor of Jamia Markazu Ssaquafathi Ssunniyya, a prominent Islamic university in South India.
+His service includes holding the position of General Secretary of the All-India Muslim Scholars Association and serving as the Chancellor of Jamia Markazu Ssaquafathi Ssunniyya.

-A core focus of Sheikh Abubakr Ahmad's life has been promoting Islamic education and working to improve the socio-economic status of Muslims in India.
-He is also a vocal advocate for interfaith dialogue, actively encouraging understanding and cooperation among diverse communities.
+A core focus of his life has been promoting Islamic education and working to improve the socio-economic status of Muslims in India.
+He is also a vocal advocate for interfaith dialogue.
+He is an author, having written approximately 60 books on a variety of religious and social subjects.

-Sheikh Abubakr Ahmad is a prolific author, having written approximately 60 books on a variety of religious and social subjects, and is regarded as an eminent scholar of Islamic jurisprudence.
-His substantial contributions to the Muslim community in Kerala and internationally have garnered him immense respect.